 Generally, lenders evaluate the credit line established over the long term; this tells them whether you are responsible.
 It is attractive to lenders if you have different accounts, such as student loans, credit cards, or mortgages, and make payments on time.

 It is essential to learn to use credit wisely and avoid reaching your credit limit; a utilization rate of 30% or less is recommended to indicate that you are a responsible person who spends what you can cover in the estimated time frame.

 The amount of money you owe

-That is the balances of your accounts and the number of balances reported recently on your credit accounts.
-The general recommendation is to pay all balances monthly, which will keep the amounts low and show a good image to lenders.
+That is the balances of your accounts and the recent balances reported on your credit accounts.
+The general recommendation is to pay all balances monthly, keep the amounts low, and show lenders a good image.

 As the name implies, this is the amount of credit you are not currently using.
 It’s part of your credit score because lenders want to ensure you only use what you need.